ArduPilot/node-mavlink/README.md

 Sending messages is also very easy.
 One example that is very useful is to send the `REQUEST_PROTOCOL_VERSION` to switch to protocol version 2.

 ```
-import { MavLinkProtocolV2 } from 'node-mavlink'
+import { MavLinkProtocolV2, send } from 'node-mavlink'

-// MavLink requires that the messages are indexed
-let seq = 0

 // Create an instance of of the `CommandInt` class that will be the vessel
 // for containing the command data